 One week prior to a film’s availability we will email everyone on our Foreign Film Series email list with information about the film.
 We will also display the information about the film on this webpage.
-If you haven't yet, be sure to join the mailing list to receive these email alerts.
+To make sure you receive the email alerting you of the next film, sign up for our mailing list.

 NOTE: We strongly recommend that you provide us with your email address even if you are not interested in the view-at-home program.
 Going forward, the UW-Parkside FFS will increasingly use email to communicate with its patrons.

-If you are interested in receiving access to the view-at-home screening of the film, follow the link in the email or use the link in the film description on this webpage.
+If you are interested in receiving access to the view-at-home screening of a film, follow the "Request Acces" link in the email or the film description on this webpage.
 You will need to request access for each film.
 The link is made available one week prior to the screening period.
 The link closes after the maximum audience has been reached.

-We will respond to your request for access by sending you an email containing a link and a password at no charge to you.
-Viewing-at-home is as easy as clicking on the link and entering the password.
+We will respond to your request for access by sending you an email containing a personal link and a password at no charge to you.
+Viewing-at-home is as easy as clicking on the personal link and entering the password.